MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 ---
-description: This article describes how to host UWP XAML UI in your desktop C++ Win32 app.
+description: This article describes how to host UWP XAML UI in your desktop C++ desktop (Win32) app.
-title: Using the UWP XAML hosting API in a C++ Win32 app ms.date: 03/23/2020 ms.topic: article
+title: Using the UWP XAML hosting API in a C++ desktop (Win32) app ms.date: 03/23/2020 ms.topic: article
 keywords: windows 10, uwp, windows forms, wpf, win32, xaml islands